testudy/docs-v2/content/chronograf/v1.8/administration/managing-security.md

 Chronograf can be configured to authenticate users by username and password ("basic authentication").

 {{% warn %}}
-[OAuth 2.0](#configure-chronograf-to-authenticate-with-oauth-20) is the prefered method for authentication.
+[OAuth 2.0](#configure-chronograf-to-authenticate-with-oauth-20) is the preferred method for authentication.
 Only use basic authentication in cases where an OAuth 2.0 integration is not possible.
 {{% /warn %}}